Cessnock, New South Wales: Economy

 The decline of mining on the South Maitland Coalfields has been paralleled by growth in the wine industry and better access to other employment centres.

 The Hunter Valley wine-growing area near Cessnock is Australia's oldest wine region and one of the most famous, with around 1800 ha under vine.
 The vineyards of Pokolbin, Mount View and Allandale, with their rich volcanic soils tended by entrepreneurial vignerons, are also the focus of a thriving and growing tourism industry.
-The extension and eventual completion of the F3 Freeway, created a property and tourism boom during the 1990s.
+The extension and eventual completion of the F3 Freeway (now the M1 Motorway) created a property and tourism boom during the 1990s.

 Cessnock has begun to develop other tourist ventures beyond the wine industry such as championship golf courses, hot air ballooning, sky-diving, and guest house accommodation.

 The city council has actively pursued a policy of urban renewal in the city centre since 2001.
 The local council was one of the first to introduce a recycling program for waste disposal in the state.

 Most employment comes from the local port city of Newcastle, the nearby major centres of Maitland and Singleton and in service industries in the local council area, which comprises many small towns, such as Kurri Kurri, Weston, Neath, Abernethy, Kearsley and Pokolbin.